rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 Default Values
 -----------------

-You can change the below values by specifying them in `rabbitmq.config`.
+You can change the below values by specifying them in config file.

 **Bold** is String value.